Key takeaways

 Like many people, you may have a desire to use your money in a way that can make a difference to your community or for the causes you care about.
 Developing a charitable giving strategy can help you achieve the meaningful impact you envision while taking advantage of tax benefits along the way.

-In order to make the most of your tax deductions, it’s worth reviewing what type of deductions qualify, how much you can deduct and how to find the charitable giving strategy that aligns with your values and your financial goals.
+To make the most of your tax deductions, it helps to review what type of deductions qualify, how much you can deduct and how to find the charitable giving strategy that aligns with your values and your financial goals.

 Developing a charitable giving strategy can help you achieve the meaningful impact you envision and take advantage of tax benefits along the way.

-A tax deduction is a provision that reduces your taxable income, generally lowering the amount of taxes you have to pay.
+A tax deduction is a provision that reduces your taxable income, which generally lowers the amount of taxes you have to pay.
 You can claim deductions in two main ways:

 Yes, most charitable donations are tax deductible.
-This means that if you’ve donated to charities in a given year, you can most likely list them as itemized deductions on your taxes.
-However, there are a few IRS rules to follow to ensure you are claiming donations properly, so it’s important to consult with a tax professional when developing your charitable giving strategy.
+If you’ve donated to charities in a given year, you can most likely list them as itemized deductions on your taxes.
+However, there are a few IRS rules to follow to ensure you are claiming donations properly.
+It may be helpful to consult with a tax professional when developing your charitable giving strategy.

 The IRS has certain requirements for claiming charitable donations on your taxes.
-Before you claim any charitable giving on your tax forms, make sure you do the following:
+Before you claim any charitable giving on your tax forms, make sure you complete the following steps:

 The One Big Beautiful Bill Act (OBBBA), signed into law in 2025, introduced new rules for taxpayers who itemize deductions and make charitable contributions as a part of their tax planning strategies.
 These new rules go into effect beginning in 2026.

 These changes particularly impact high-income taxpayers who rely on charitable giving as part of their tax planning strategy.
-Consider discussing with tax and financial professionals to understand how the contribution threshold and deduction value affects your specific situation.
+Because these rules can be complex and may depend on your income, the type of gift and the recipient organization, consider discussing with tax and financial professionals to understand how these rules may affect your specific situation.

 Some giving approaches are simple, while others are a bit more complex – and each comes with different tax implications.
 When deciding which type of donation to make, consider these options.

 Making direct cash gifts is straightforward and flexible.
 You can contribute by check, credit card, or even through payroll deduction with your employer.
-When you donate to qualified public charities, you're able to deduct up to 60% of your AGI in a given year.
-However, donations to private foundations—like family foundations—have a lower annual limit of 30% of your AGI.
+When you donate to qualified public charities, you may be able to deduct up to 60% of your AGI in a given year.
+However, donations to private foundations have a lower annual limit of 30% of your AGI.

+While this provision allows a limited deduction for non-itemizers, larger or ongoing charitable strategies may still benefit from itemizing.
 If you're planning consistent annual donations that exceed these above-the-line limits, consider a strategic approach called "bunching."
-This involves consolidating multiple years of donations into a single tax year, allowing you to itemize deductions and maximize your tax benefits.
+This involves consolidating multiple years of donations into a single tax year, allowing you to itemize deductions and maximize the tax benefits.

 If you hold publicly traded securities (stocks) or other types of assets that have appreciated in value, you may face a significant capital gains tax when you sell the asset.
 Because of this, some people choose to gift the appreciated asset to a qualified charity.
 This allows you to avoid paying the capital gains taxes you’d likely need to pay if you sold the asset for a profit.